artefactual-labs/decision-spoa/README.md

 - `session.public.rate` (logged as `rate`): per‑second rate over the rolling window, computed as `recent_hits / rate_window_seconds`.
 For per‑minute, multiply by 60.
 - `session.public.idle_seconds`: time since this key last appeared.
 - `session.public.first_path` + `first_path_deep`: first path seen for the key and a boolean indicating whether it looks like a "deep" path.
+- `session.public.botd_*`: the most recent FingerprintJS BotD verdict (`verdict`, `kind`, `confidence`, `request_id`) plus `botd_age_seconds`, captured whenever Cookie Guard shares telemetry.
+Decision keeps this alongside the session so verdicts persist beyond Cookie Guard’s 5‑minute cache, and any `match.botd.*` condition reads this cached snapshot rather than requiring the live `cookieguard.*` vars to be present on the current request.

 Configuration knobs: